Learn-Write-Repeat/Open-contributions/Aditya_Jetely/Module2_Assignmnet.md

 > This is like a reward based system where the model is rewarded on the basis of the performance of the algorithm.

 <br>
-3. I also learned in depth about the various algorithms associated with supervised and unsupervised learning, some of these algorithms were:-
+3. I also learned in depth about the various algorithms associated with supervised and unsupervised learning including their applications, importance and disadvantages, some of these algorithms were:-

 - Linear Regression
 - Logistic Regression